Liliane Landor: Biography

 The daughter of a Lebanese father and a Cuban mother, Landor was born and raised in Lebanon.
 She was educated in France and Switzerland and she can speak five languages.
 On joining the BBC in 1989, she first worked for the French service, presenting a news programme.
 She went on to become one of the first non-British broadcasters in the news department of the BBC World Service, where she presented Europe Today and, two years later, the flagship Newshour.
 She was one of the main presenters of The World Today, before becoming the programme's editor.

 In 2002, Landor was appointed senior editor of news and current affairs programmes, a department she headed from 2006, gaining responsibility for all World Service English-language news programmes.
 In 2007 she was one of the judges in the BBC's NewsMaker journalism competition opened to anyone who was between the age of 20 and 30.
 The entries had to be in English and they were judged by Rania Kurdi, Lyse Doucet and Landor.
-The winners from Jordan were the Lina Ejeilat from Iran and Iranian engineer Sarah Muthanna.
+The winners from Jordan were Lina Ejeilat and Iraqi engineer Sarah Muthanna.

-In late 2009, she moved to the Middle East department of the World Service, with editorial and management responsibilities for all Arabic television and radio broadcasts.
-In 2013, she became the controller responsible for the BBC World Service's radio and television broadcasting in 27 languages, until her retirement in mid-2016.
+In late 2009, Landor moved to the Middle East department of the World Service, with editorial and management responsibilities for all Arabic television and radio broadcasts.
+In 2013, she became the controller responsible for the BBC World Service's radio and television broadcasting in 27 languages, until her departure in mid-2016.
 It was Landor who was instrumental in launching the BBC's 100 Women in 2014, in which was included Malala Yousafzai, the Pakistani schoolgirl who was shot by the Taliban.